bitgreen/bitgreen-node/utilities/README.md

 https://testnet.bitgreen.org:8443

 Insert you account and click on "Submit".
-In a few seconds you will receive 100 BITG.
+In a few seconds you will receive 100 BBB.